corcoted/exampy/README.md

 ## Contents
 - `exampy.py` - The python script itself (see below)
+- `output/` - folder containing all of the generated LaTeX files and their includes:
   - `header1.tex` - Preamble for the output `.tex` files.
 Put packages, formatting, etc. here.
   - `header2.tex` - Opening pages of the exam (cover sheet, etc.)
   - `footer.tex` - Closing pages of the exam (reference material etc.)
   - `figs/` - folder for storing figures
 - `environment.yml` - conda python environment file containing suggested packages
   - Use these steps to create and activate the environment:
     - `conda env create -f environment.yml -p ./env`